 Installing a malware to threaten user’s information

 Malware consists of software variants which include viruses, ransomware and spyware.
 This can cause extensive damage to data and gain access to user’s private information.
 The image below shows how a phishing email looks like.

 What will a phishing email contain?

-A phishing email will contain a suspicious link attached to it, will be having a congratulatory message or content that will attract user which will mostly be claiming a “reward”, will look legitimate and persuasive with words such as “free”, “offer”.
-Phishing emails compiled to attract vulnerable users and these keywords are few ways of identifying phishing emails.
+A phishing email will contain a suspicious link attached to it, will be conveying a congratulatory message or content that will attract the user which will mostly be claiming a “reward”, will look legitimate and persuasive with words such as “free”, “offer”.
+Phishing emails are compiled to attract vulnerable users and these keywords are some ways of identifying phishing emails.
 The email will arouse urgency and might push you to complete a task and the user should be concerned at that point because it’s one element of a phishing email.
 If the email seems suspicious the first thing the user should do is to check the domain name carefully and do an internet search or compare it with emails you find legitimate and use on a daily basis.
 The below given image shows a suspicious domain name but appears to be legitimate.

 However, to be on the safe side, the user should do one of the actions mentioned above.
 Another way to identify a phishing email is spelling mistakes and incorrect grammar but this rarely happens in the present world since phishing attacks are much more advanced.
 The scammers will pretend from mimicking the branding, email formatting to logos which makes it more valid.